mgielda/ultimate-cli/README.md

 [Argh](https://argh.readthedocs.io/en/latest/tutorial.html) is nice.
 I used to use argh.
 I think where it failed me was stuff like general options not tied to any subcommand etc. Perhaps of course it was me not knowing how to use argh well enough.
-Also no interactive shells and fancy stuff to speak of ;-) Anyway it remains a very decent choice.
+Also no interactive shells and fancy stuff to speak of ;-) Anyway it remains a very decent choice and [is easy to use](https://argh.readthedocs.io/en/latest/#examples)

+However, it is [somewhat unmaintained](https://github.com/neithere/argh/issues/124#issuecomment-820376819) (last commit in 2016) and licensed on LGPL.

 Trivia: I learned about [plac](#plac) from [argh's similar projects page](https://argh.readthedocs.io/en/latest/similar.html).